radex/SwiftyTimer/README.md

 import SwiftyTimer
 ```

-Note that this requires CocoaPods 0.36+, as well as iOS 8 or OS X 10.9+
+Note that this requires iOS 8 or OS X 10.9+

 ## More like this